shupershuff/Diablo2RLoader/README.md

 - Set your default region if you just want to mash enter instead of choosing the region.

 **Notes about the Window title rename (SetText.exe)** The script will generate the .exe file if it doesn't exist.
-This is to prevent your browser considering it a dodgy file.
+This is to prevent your browser considering it a dodgy file and stopping the download.
-To compile the .exe this requires .Net4.0.
+To compile the .exe this requires DotNet4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
-A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.
-A submission has since been sent to Microsoft.
+~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ A submission has since been sent to Microsoft and submission has been cleared :)

-If you have an Anti-Virus product installed you may need to manually add an exception to the .\SetText\ folder.
+If you have a Anti-Virus product installed and it kicks up a fuss you may need to manually add an exception to the .\SetText\ folder.

 Optional: If you don't trust me and want to build the .exe yourself you can do the following.
 1. Browse to the SetText Folder.